saroj3k/refarch-uiux-angular/README.md

 # IssueTracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+An Issue Tracking app that demonstrates basic Angular project architecture and concepts.

+## Setup

+`$ git clone git@git.corp.odfl.com:refarch-uiux/angular.git`

+`$ cd angular`

+`$ npm install`

+`$ npm install concurrency -g`

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server.
+This will start the JSON server, authentication server, and serve the application.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding